This article was updated on July 1st, 2023

 - Enlarged lymph nodes

-Steps you can take at home to help your dog with histiocytoma
+Steps you can take at home to help your dog

 - Keep the lump clean by bathing and flushing it with a mild saline solution.
 You can make this at home by mixing iodized salt with distilled water.
 Mix 1 cup of distilled water with ¼ tsp of salt.
 Warm the mixture in a saucepan to medium heat (not so hot that you can’t stick your finger in it.)
 Then, let it cool, and use a clean cotton towel or gauze sponge to wipe the histiocytoma clean.

-When to call your veterinarian
+When to see your vet

 When your dog has a new lump, it is always a good idea to call your vet.
 In the best-case scenario, your vet will prescribe a three-month wait to see if the tumor regresses (goes away with time).
 In the worst-case scenario, your dog will need surgery to remove it.
 While histiocytomas are typically harmless, your dog could have a more dangerous type of tumor.
 And the only way you can get an accurate diagnosis is by visiting your vet and getting a biopsy done.

 In rare cases, histiocytomas can be severe (see the example picture here on UC Davis website).
 For example, in a condition called reactive histiocytosis, affected dogs will have multiple histiocytomas.
 While this is very rare, occurring in less than 1% of dogs, it is a fatal condition.
-These histiocytomas can spread throughout the body, causing multiple ulcerated lesions.
-Dogs with severe histiocytic disease are euthanized if the lesions become unmanageable.
-If your dog has a histiocytoma and any of the following symptoms, you should call the vet and book an appointment immediately:

 - Bleeding